- Start with the lisp program

 - Recall that

-called compile
+exec_expression called compile after pass1

 - calls to

-handles a single value like this and the match statement catch-all prints Boo and the value itself
+compile_list handles a single value like this and the match statement catch-all prints Boo and the value itself